xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

 #.
 You should check water flow and air pressure gauge often for a fresh installed K3, as they might change a bit in the beginning.
 We had
    a startup hiccup when the water is a little too low (~19 GPM).
 It became fine after it was raised to 24 GPM.

 #.
-If there is any memory test error on any of the processors, one should shutdown and restart computer rather than a reboot.
-Power cycle
+If there is any memory test error on any of the processors, one should shutdown and restart computer rather than a software reboot.
-   is lkely needed to clear out memory errors.
+   Power cycle is likely needed to clear out memory errors.

 #.
 K3 outputs more data than K2, one has to deal with storage capacity seriously if you run a scope ineffcient way.